*This archive was originally written in June 2023

 John Tavares

 For a while, it seemed like free agents didn’t want to come home to Toronto.
 The provincial tax rate is fairly high, as well as the team’s performance in the last decade has been poor.
 Well, that changed when John Tavares agreed to a mega deal to bring him home, worth $77 million over seven years, which comes with an AAV of $11 million per season.
 This is the largest free-agent contract in franchise history.
-Unfortunately, bringing the Cup home hasn’t happened yet, and he is entering the last year of his deal.
+Unfortunately, bringing the Cup home hasn’t happened yet, and he is in the last year of his deal.
 While most don’t like the cap hit, he has still been a very productive player for the team.

 You May Also Like: